 WELCOME TO JOY BRIDY POTTERY

 With a new season comes fresh focus, steady rhythms, and the occasional surprise.
-From upcoming shows and a deeper connection to photographing my work, to Stephanie Wilhelm finishing up her apprentice year and the possibilities of new apprentices this fall, time is rolling on.
+From upcoming shows and a deeper connection to photographing my work, to new darker clay with no glazes and rich surfaces, time is rolling on.
 Wood is piling up for the next firing, the next batch of forms coming to life on the wheel.
 Plans for visiting stokers, teaching sessions, and shows both near and far...now back to work...so the good things continue!

 MARK YOUR CALENDARS:

-Earth, Wind & Fire: The Art of Wood Fired Ceramics: August 1- September 12, 2014.
-Opening August 1, 5-8pm: Ice House, Berkeley Springs WV.
+Earth, Wind & Fire: The Art of Wood Fired Ceramics: August 1- September 12, 2014, Ice House, Berkeley Springs WV.
 7 regional wood fired artists convene with their newest work, plus some in-depth information on our firing processes, glaze recipes and favorite clay bodies.

 Fire Hall Gallery May, 2015: Joy Bridy Pottery...
 September, 2015: Over the Mountain Studio Tour...
 Next year brings two opportunities to see new pieces in the intimate setting of Charles Town WV's Fire Hall Gallery.
 Managed by the Arts and Humanities Alliance of Jefferson County, these two shows will be exciting opportunities to see local art first hand....mark your calendar!